 Carry a bunch of luggage

 Traveling alone means you can’t expect anyone to help you with your luggage.
-So, make a list of essentials items you’d like to bring when planning for your trip.
+So, make a list of essential items you’d like to bring when planning for your trip.

 Bring only the things you need for a few days of travel, find out where you can wash your clothes along the way.
 Don’t be greedy to carry a bunch of luggage.
 It’ll make you tired of moving and taking care of the whole trip.